 The first step to figuring out how AC units are rated is to determine how many stages or speeds the system has.
 This is most applicable for the cooling mode if you are in South Texas.
 A single-stage system is the most basic and affordable.
 It is either on or off and is controlled by the temperature in the home.
 A two-stage system has a low and high cooling mode.
 The benefit of this type of system is humidity control, in other words, this system monitors both temperature and humidity to determine what stage to turn on.
 There are also five-stage and “true” variable speed systems which improve upon the benefits of the two-stage system.
 The more stages the better.

 You should also become familiar with terms like SEER and EER.
 SEER stands for Seasonal Energy Efficiency Ratio, and EER stands for Energy Efficiency Ratio.
 There is an independent company that tests the systems under fixed conditions and applies the appropriate rating.
-Without getting too deep in the math behind SEER, it is a measurement of how efficiently a system cools over the course of the summer.
-So the higher the number the more efficient a system is.
-EER is a more direct measurement of how efficient a system operates when running at 100%, but less consideration should be given to this rating especially when looking at multi-stage equipment.
+Without getting too deep into the math behind SEER, it is a measurement of how efficiently a system cools throughout the summer.
+So, the higher the number the more efficient a system is.
+EER is a more direct measurement of how efficient a system operates when running at 100%, but less consideration should be given to this rating, especially when looking at multi-stage equipment.

 The SEER Rating Chart above shows you the Electrical Usage Savings in your home if you were to replace your old AC unit with a new AC unit that has a high SEER Rating.
 A 10-year-old unit has an average SEER rating of about 10.